 Schools must obtain federal tax-exempt status.

-Schools must submit an annual budget and cash flow statement by June 30th.
+Schools must submit an annual budget by June 30th.

 Schools must submit an annual report that is required by statute and governed by the regulations promulgated by the State Education Department.